TheOneNyangweso/Football-Analysis-system/README.md

 This step involves tracking objects i.e assigning an object to a bounding box across multiple frames.\
 What this step basically does is to ensure the object inside a particular bounding box is constant across multiple video frames\
-This is achieved by use of a **tracker**, which assigns a bounding box an ID.
+This is achieved by use of a **byte tracker**, which assigns a bounding box an ID.
 The tracker also knows what is inside its\
 bounding box among much more.

+Definiton from Roboflow: _ByteTrack is a multi-object tracking computer vision algorithm.
+Using ByteTrack, you can allocate IDs for unique objects in a video for use in tracking objects.
+For example, you can track players on a football field and monitor them throughout a scene._

+**Libraries/Technologies/Architecture used**

+- ultralytics -- Python library with the YOLO model
+- roboflow -- Python library to work with roboflow universe
+- os
+- cv2 -- convert the video format from mp4 to avi
+- supervision -- Loads the byte tracker which helps to perfom majority of the tracking tasks
+- pickle -- Saves the tracking result to avoid running the tracker everytime

+**What was done** \
+.mp4 was converted to .avi\
+The objects' tracks were generated and saved as pickle file.\
+A pickle file was finally created (at the stubs directory) to reduce the time to load the file with the tracker results.

 ## References